d9pouces/RubyMarshal/README.md

 ===========

 Read and write Ruby-marshalled data.
-Only basics Ruby data types can be read and written:
+Only basics Ruby data types can be directly read and written, but you can use any custom Python and Ruby types:

   * `float`,
   * `bool`,